 - UW-System mandatory health insurance.

-Plan your budget to cover passport and personal travel/expenses.
+Plan your budget to cover airfare*, passport and personal travel/expenses.

-A minimum of 12 credits in upper-level German courses.
-This generally includes, but is not limited to, German 314 - Intermediate or 345 - Advanced German Composition and Conversation, 420 Phonetics, 340 Introduction to German Literature and 481 German Culture & Civilization.
+A minimum of 12 credits in upper-level German courses.* This generally includes, but is not limited to German 314 - Intermediate or 345 - Advanced German Composition and Conversation, 420 Phonetics, 340 Introduction to German Literature and 481 German Culture & Civilization.
 Classes are taught in German, but keeping in mind that you are still learning the language.
 This is a serious academic program and you will be integrated in the on-going language courses at the Philipps-Universität for foreign students who plan to continue their studies in Germany.
-You will seriously improve your German – HONEST.

-You will be given a placement exam upon arrival.
+*NOTE: You will be given a placement exam upon arrival.
 Regardless of the results, you will receive credit for the next sequential German course in which you would have enrolled at UWSP.
 Instructional staff in Marburg may not advise you on matters having to do with registration and credits earned.
-All such matters are exclusively handled by the Department of Foreign Languages at UWSP.
+All such matters are exclusively handled by the UWSP Department of World Languages & Literature.

 For academic advising please see the the following UWSP faculty:

 GERMAN 314.
 Intermediate Composition.
 3 cr.
 Prereq: 212, or by placement exam.